Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Methodology

-Constraints~\eqref{eq:1} to~\eqref{eq:4} handle the allocation relationship between disrupted rail stations and consolidation nodes: Constraint~\eqref{eq:1} ensures each consolidation node is assigned to at most one extended line; Constraint~\eqref{eq:2} guarantees each disrupted rail station is allocated to exactly one consolidation node; Constraint~\eqref{eq:3} ensures disrupted rail stations are only assigned to stops served by extended lines; Constraint~\eqref{eq:4} limits the distance between a disrupted rail station and its assigned consolidation node to within the maximum allowable distance.
-Constraints~\eqref{Seq:1} to~\eqref{Seq:8} design the line extensions: Constraint~\ref {Seq:1} ensures that if an extended line $l$ is activated, for the passing terminal, which is not a consolidation node, there should be exactly one direct connection from $t$ within line $l$.
-Constraint~\eqref{Seq:3} maintains flow conservation at consolidation nodes and ensures that the number of incoming and outgoing connections is equal.
-Constraints~\eqref{Seq:4} and~\eqref{Seq:5} limit each node to have at most one outgoing and one incoming edge in each line, respectively, preserving the linear structure of the line.
-Constraint~\eqref{Seq:6} implements the Miller-Tucker-Zemlin subtour elimination constraint~\cite{miller1960integer}, ensuring that the line forms a single path without cycles among consolidation nodes.
-Lastly, constraint~\eqref{Seq:7} sets the bounds for node position variables, maintaining sequential order, while Constraint~\eqref{Seq:8} specifically designates the starting terminal.
-Constraints~\eqref{eq:9} to~\eqref{eq:14} deal with vehicle allocation and line selection: Constraint~\eqref{eq:9} and Constraint~\eqref{eq:10} ensure vehicles are only assigned to a line extension if this extended line is activated; Constraint~\eqref{eq:11} guarantees the vehicle capacity of each extended line meets demand; Note that $x_{l}$ indicates the number of vehicles operating on the extended line $l$ and $z_{dn} \cdot w_{nl}$ is one if and only if disrupted rail station $d$ is served by extended line $l$; $q_d$ can be estimated through analysis of historical passenger flow data and real-time monitoring etc. In our numerical experiments, we employed statistical models; this constraint makes the problem non-linear.
-Constraint~\eqref{eq:12} governs the allocation of vehicles across the transit network.
-For each regular line $l$, it ensures that the number of vehicles on the regular line ($x_l$) equals the initial fleet size ($N^o_l$) plus additional vehicles fleet size ($n_l$), minus the number of vehicles on extended lines.
-Constraint~\eqref{eq:14} expresses a budget for additional buses to be added.
+Constraints Eq.~\ref{eq:9} to Eq.~\ref{eq:14} deal with vehicle allocation and line selection: Constraint Eq.~\ref{eq:9} and Constraint Eq.~\ref{eq:10} ensure vehicles are only assigned to a line extension if this extended line is activated; Constraint Eq.~\ref{eq:11} guarantees the vehicle capacity of each extended line meets demand; Note that $x_{\ell}$ indicates the number of vehicles operating on the extended line $\ell$ and $z_{dn} \cdot w_{n\ell}$ is one if and only if disrupted rail station $d$ is served by extended line $\ell$; $q_d$ can be estimated through analysis of historical passenger flow data and real-time monitoring etc. In our numerical experiments, we employed statistical models; this constraint makes the problem non-linear.
+Constraint Eq.~\ref{eq:12} governs the allocation of vehicles across the transit network.
+For each regular line $\ell$, it ensures that the number of vehicles on the regular line ($x_\ell$) equals the initial fleet size ($N^o_\ell$) plus additional vehicles fleet size ($n_\ell$), minus the number of vehicles on extended lines.
+Constraint Eq.~\ref{eq:14} expresses a budget for additional buses to be added.
 Note that the formulation allows us to reduce the number of buses operating on regular lines in our solution with respect to the PT design before disruption.
 It may indeed be useful to slightly reduce the service on regular lines to compensate for the loss of accessibility due to disruption.